WesKw/RecipeTracker-CS/README.md

 This application creates recipe cards from user input.

-WIP: Editing, removing, and saving recipes.
+WIP: All that's left is to write and load to / from a file before the initial version.